nfrid/undefined-commit-style/README.md

 ### Motivation

 I wanted a useful but good looking and human-readable commit style.
-I couldn't find one.
+I couldn't find one (as a truЪ spec).
 So I created one by myself.
 That's all, I think...

 ### Why best